dbohlender/canfar.github.io/docs/tutorial.md

 ### Test the Software

 We are now ready to do a simple test.
-Let's download a FITS image to our scratch space.
-When we instantiated the VM we chose a flavour with an *ephemeral partition*.
+Let’s download a FITS image to our scratch space.
+When we instantiated the VM we chose a flavour with an ephemeral disk.
 First, execute the following script to mount this device at `/ephemeral` and create a work directory to mimic the batch processing environment (note that this will be done automatically for batch jobs):

 ```
 curl https://raw.githubusercontent.com/canfar/openstack-sandbox/master/scripts/canfar_mount_ephemeral.bash -o canfar_mount_ephemeral.bash